hashicorp/design-system/website/docs/components/tooltip/partials/code/how-to-use.md

 The HDS tooltip is provided as both a `TooltipButton` component and as an `hds-tooltip` Ember modifier.
 To be accessible, the element which triggers a tooltip needs to be an interactive element which can receive focus.
 This means that:

 * if the tooltip needs to be applied to a non-interactive element, the `TooltipButton` component should be used as it wraps the opener element with a `button` element.
-* if the tooltip needs to be applied to an element which is already interactive, the `hds-tooltip` mmodifier should be used.
+* if the tooltip needs to be applied to an element which is already interactive, the `hds-tooltip` modifier should be used.

 Currently, the tooltip uses [Tippy.js](https://atomiks.github.io/tippyjs/) under the hood for its main functionality.

 <!-- use the same heading order from Guidelines -->
-### Content
+### TooltipButton

 #### Icon
 ```handlebars